jts/nanopolish/docs/source/quickstart.rst

 Data preprocessing
 ------------------------------------

-Create index files that link reads with their signal-level data
+Using the basecalled files from the example dataset (``region.fasta``), we need to create index files that links reads with their signal-level data in the FAST5 files.

 * Nanopolish needs access to the signal-level data measured by the nanopore sequencer.
 * If you ran Albacore 2.0, run nanopolish index (``-d`` can be specified more than once if using multiple runs): ::